-Freddie Mac's Primary Mortgage Market Survey shows that interest rates for a 30-year fixed rate mortgage have started to level off at just under 4.5%.
+Freddie Mac's Primary Mortgage Market Survey shows that interest rates for a 30-year fixed rate mortgage have started to level off around 4.3%.
 Most experts predict that rates will rise over the next 12 months.
 The Mortgage Bankers Association, Fannie Mae, Freddie Mac, and the National Association of Realtors are in unison, projecting that rates will increase by this time next year.